The Doukhobors' Land

 Natela Grigalashvili

-There was no place to study formally and get the professional skills she needed where she lived in Georgia, so Natela Grigalashvili taught herself photography.
-She was born in the middle of the Kvartli region, then worked as a photo-reporter for various publications; at that time—this was in the mid-1990s—women photojournalists were very rare.
+Where she lived in Georgia, there was no place to study formally and get the professional skills she needed, so Natela Grigalashvili taught herself photography.
+She was born in the middle of the Kvartli region, and then worked as a photo reporter for various publications; at that time—this was in the mid-1990s—women photojournalists were very rare.

 Her innate abilities are more than simply photographic.
-It is in her nature to sense and to interpret the land and the people...with all of their freely shifting thoughts, moods and practical yearnings which she manages to capture insightfully.
+It is in her nature to sense and interpret the land and the people, with all of their freely shifting thoughts, moods, and practical yearnings which she always manages to capture insightfully.

 "To my mind, Georgia is the very best place for photography.
 I’m fortunate that I was born here."